roleoroleo/sonoff-hack/README.md

 ## Build your own firmware
 If you want to build your own firmware, clone this git and compile it using a linux machine.
-Quick explanation:
+Quick explanation:).
-- Download and install the toolchain I compiled.
+- Download and install the toolchain I compiled (or use the VSCode devcontainer files included in this repository, which will setup the toolchain and all required packages in a handy container)
 - Prepare the system installing all the necessary packages.
 - Clone this git.
 - git submodule update --init